cguertin14/cguertin.dev/src/content/posts/first-year-as-an-sre.md

 ### Legacy Systems

 In any company, there are legacy systems.
 Lightspeed is no exception.
 In my experience, it can be challenging to work with those, especially when older technologies are involved, such as very old versions of a programming language, for instance.
 Or simply in-house solutions made before cloud-native ones were invented.
-I once read a great saying that said "Respect what came before" with regard to legacy systems and I often think about it when it comes to them.
+I once read a great saying that said "Respect what came before" with regard to legacy systems and it's been my motto since then.

 ### Implementing SLOs

 SLOs are part of the SRE DNA.
 I've found that implementing them at scale can be quite hard.
 Rallying support and excitement from Developers is not easy with regard to SLOs, their usefulness and especially justifying why devs should get paged in case of fast error budget burn rate or if an error budget runs out of capacity.
-Something I'd like to eventually do is read about strategies to effectively implement SLOs at scale, properly convince stakeholders of their usefulness as well as convincing management.
-On that note, exploring [Google SRE's SLO resources](https://sre.google/resources/) be a good start.
+Something I'd like to eventually do is read about strategies to effectively implement SLOs at scale, properly convince stakeholders of their usefulness and more.
+On that note, exploring [Google SRE's SLO resources](https://sre.google/resources/) would be a good start.

 ## Foreword